Famous Portuguese people from Porto

-But we’ve rarely talked about the people.
+But I’ve rarely talked about the people.

 Those that were born and bred in Porto and that went on to do great things.